 I always think spring is much more special with my chive flowers!
 Chives are a very important part of my garden.
-This is because they are so tasty and versatile to use in many dishes, salads, sandwiches and as a garnish.
+They are easy to grow and if would love to add them to your garden, my chives growing guide will help you.
+Chives are so tasty and versatile to use in many dishes, salads, sandwiches and as a garnish.
 I have even made vegan fritters with snipped homegrown chives.
 However, the flowers are even more special as they are not only beautiful but also edible!

 I have found chives very easy to grow in my raised beds, garden borders and pots.
 I was given a pot with some chives growing in it as a gift and I have never looked back.
 Chives are perennial which means you only need to plant them once, and although they die back in winter they will bounce back in early spring.
 There is more information by the Royal Horticultural Society if you would like to grow them from seeds.